Pipeline Editor

 Yellow dot — Unsaved changes

-Right-click the node and select Reset changes to undo any unsaved edits.
+Right-click the node with unsaved changes and select Reset changes to undo any unsaved edits.

 Hover over a failed transform to view the error message